stella3d/stella3d/README.md

-# Stella C
+# Stella Cannefax

-Long-time Unity & web software engineer, now working on blockchain explorers
+Long-time Unity & web software engineer, now working on the Dora blockchain explorer, which I co-founded.

-## Hobbies

-At home on the dancefloor.
-I used to do live video art (VJ-ing) & electronic dance music sometimes.
+I write Rust, SQL, & Typescript at work these days, but most of my old code on here is C#.

 ## Get @ Me